How we use your information

 Why we collect your personal information >>

-- If you visit a third-party associate's website and make an enquiry or ask for a quote and you give your name, date of birth and telephone and/or email contact details, the third-party will explain that an FCA authorised broker will contact you – and they’ll introduce you to us by passing on your details to us.
+- If you visit a third-party associate's website or communicate with a third-party and make an enquiry or asked to be referred for advice or a quote and you give your name, date of birth and telephone and/or email contact details, the third-party will explain that an FCA authorised broker will contact you – and they’ll introduce you to us by passing on your details to us.
 We’ll use your name, contact details and date of birth to contact you, help you with your enquiry and start the process of getting you a quote.
 It’s the same if you call us directly or fill in a form on our website, we are using these details at your request, to contact you as a first step prior to the possibility of entering into a contract with you.

 - To provide you with a quote, and a recommendation we’ll ask you a few questions about your personal and financial circumstances.
 We’ve got to do this to give you what you have asked for and before we enter into a contract with you.
 We are also obligated to meet high standards that are expected of us as a broker that provides an advised service and one who is authorised and regulated by the Financial Conduct Authority (FCA).
 To provide our services, we must ask you questions to take into consideration your individual needs before we can provide a recommendation to you.